 What does the tour include?

 Accommodations, all meals, potable drinking water, river transportation, all excursions including Añangu Kichwa Community, and visits to the exclusive NWC's parrot-macaw clay licks.
 The service of a native guide and naturalist bilingual guide are also provided.
-The entrance to the Yasuni National Park, rain poncho, and rubber boots provided when needed.
+The entrance to Yasuni National Park, rain poncho, and rubber boots are provided when needed.

 What is the price for the domestic Quito-Coca-Quito flight?

 At the moment, the price is US$256 per passenger and children under 12 years old get 50% off the regular price (for which you must send copy of the passport).
 This price is subject to change.